435 Agnes Arnold Hall,

 Houston, TX 77204

-Like any comparative literature scholar Dr. Tiwari cares about languages, and inculcate in her students a deep engagement with language study.
-Dr. Tiwari's strongly believes that literature and cultural studies are an important contribution to diversity because they never offer a singular message.
-At the University of Houston, she regularly teaches Hindi language, and exposes students to Hindi-Urdu debate as well as literary works written in Hindi-Urdu.
-She has developed curricula for online and face-to-face interactions that focus on the development of analytical, critical, and writing skills of students.
-Dr. Tiwari regularly teaches courses such as “Cultures of India,” “Comparative Modernisms: The Global South,” “World Cultures Through Literature and Arts,” and “Indian Cinema: Bollywood and Beyond,” which introduce students to modern and postcolonial literary and cultural texts in Anglophone and Non-Anglophone literary traditions.
+Like any comparative literature scholar, Dr. Tiwari cares about languages, and inculcates in her students a deep engagement with various linguistic and literary traditions.
+Dr. Tiwari strongly believes that literature and cultural studies are an important contribution to diversity because they never offer a singular message.
+At the University of Houston, Dr. Tiwari regularly teaches courses such as “Cultures of India,” “Comparative Modernisms: The Global South,” “World Cultures Through Literature and Arts,” and “Indian Film: Bollywood and Beyond.”